mathesar-foundation/mathesar-wiki/private.md

 - Notes on competitors
 - Notes on potential collaborations
 - Notes on product strategy and publicity
+- Internal documentation on how the Mathesar team works at CCI

 Please add more things above if you think of any.